 - Time Saving – A standard recruitment process under IBPS, RRB or SSC took atleast 8 to 9 months in completion, individually for each post.
 This will now be restricted to a single exam which will take lesser time in completing the process

-- Encouraging Rural Female Candidates – A lot of female candidates could not appear for these exams because of far off exam centres.
-But the approach of setting centres in every district will ensure that a female candidate is easily able to reach the exam venue
+- Encouraging Rural Female Candidates – A lot of female candidates could not appear for these exams because of far off exam centers.
+But the approach of setting centers in every district will ensure that a female candidate is easily able to reach the exam venue

 - No Fixed Number of Attempts – There will be no fixed number of attempts.
 Candidates can apply for as long as they are eligible for the exam